Security Clearance Denial, Suspension Or Revocation

 When a case contains significant unmitigated derogatory information, adjudicator issues either a “Supplemental Information Request” (SIR) or a “Letter of Intent” (LOI) to revoke or deny your eligibility.
 The LOI is a preliminary decision and will contain a “Statement of Reasons” (SOR) detailing the issues that are the basis of the decision.
 The LOI contains instructions on how to request a copy of the investigative file and adjudicated guidance (SEAD-4) to assist with mitigating the derogatory information.

 You should certainly consider it.
-One review of 500 security clearance cases where an SOR was issued, showed that applicants with attorneys were granted clearances 60% more often than those who represented themselves.
-An attorney who has experience representing clients in security clearance matters can help you navigate the pitfalls of the process, identify potential problems, help gather evidence to mitigate them, and ensure your package is as strong as possible.
-At King Military Law, we’ve worked security clearance issues from both sides of the fence, building comprehensive insight into the process.
+One review of 500 security clearance cases where an SOR was issued, showed that applicants with a security clearance lawyer were granted clearances 60% more often than those who represented themselves.
+A security clearance attorney who has experience representing clients in security clearance matters can help you navigate the pitfalls of the process, identify potential problems, help gather evidence to mitigate them, and ensure your package is as strong as possible.
+At King Military Law, our lawyers have worked security clearance issues from both sides of the fence, building comprehensive insight into the process.
 We know what works, what doesn’t, and why.
 Please reach out if you think we can help.

 King Military Law: Decades of Experience in YOUR Corner–When Experience Matters Most